CONSULTATION FEE RANGE

-Several MMJ programs across the country are experiencing problems in terms of supply, licensing, and online registry platforms.
-However, medical marijuana in New Mexico is performing surprisingly well in recent times.
+Several MMJ programs across the country are experiencing problems regarding supply, licensing, and online registry platforms.
+However, medical marijuana in New Mexico continues to thrive, as does the weed industry as a whole.

 How to Get a Medical Marijuana Card in New Mexico